 About Your Host

-Like many people in this field, I originally studied journalism, and got started by writing whatever I could for whomever would pay me.
+Like many people in this field, I have a B.A. in journalism, and got started by writing whatever I could for whomever would pay me.

 What does it cost?